mg224/Musicians-Mentor-v2/README.md

 <div align="left">
   <h2> Description </h2>
-  <p> Musician's Mentor is the first ever online platform built to facilitate affordable, peer-to-peer music lessons.
+  <p> Musician's Mentor is the first online platform built to facilitate affordable, peer-to-peer music lessons.
 Students can search for accomplished high school and college musicians and filter by various criteria to find the right fit. </p>

   <h2> Website Link </h2>
   <p> Coming soon! </p>